ADolbyB/pyscript-examples/README.md

 </div>

 This repo is a compilation of tutorials and examples using [`PyScript`](https://pyscript.github.io/docs/2024.1.1/) which embeds python into HTML.
+PyScript is a 'micro front-end', similar to Angular or React.

 I created this repo for project research on Python Web Apps.